History of African Americans in Philadelphia: 1950s to present

 In 1982, Mumia Abu-Jamal, a Philadelphia activist and journalist, was convicted and sentenced to death for the 1981 murder in Philadelphia of police officer Daniel Faulkner.
 He became widely known while on death row for his writings and commentary on the U.S. criminal justice system.
 After numerous appeals, his death penalty sentence was overturned by a Federal court, with the prosecution agreeing in 2011 to a sentence of life imprisonment without parole.

 Many Philadelphia activists of the mid to late 20th century went on to achieve political power.
 In 1975, Cecile B. Moore won a seat on the City Council.
-C. Delores Tucker (1927-2005) became the first black Pennsylvanian appointed to the office of the secretary of state.
-David P. Richardson (1948-1995) was elected to the Pennsylvania House of Representatives in 1972.
+C. Delores Tucker (1927–2005) became the first black Pennsylvanian appointed to the office of the secretary of state.
+David P. Richardson (1948–1995) was elected to the Pennsylvania House of Representatives in 1972.
 In 1984, W. Wilson Goode (b.
-1938) became Philadelphia’s first black mayor.
-Goode’s administration was followed by black mayors John Street (b.
+1938) became Philadelphia's first black mayor.
+Goode's administration was followed by black mayors John Street (b.
 1943) and Michael Nutter (b.
 1957).

+Many black Philadelphia natives have moved to the suburbs or to Southern cities such as Atlanta, Dallas, Houston, Birmingham, Memphis, San Antonio and Jackson.

 Despite the persistence of problems like unemployment and high public school dropout rates, the black community in Philadelphia in the early 21st century continued to attract new residents and contribute its talents and energy to the city.
 In 2010, its total population stood at 657,343 people or 43.4 percent of Philadelphia's entire population.